Milwaukee Road class F7

 The Milwaukee Road's class "F7" comprised six (#100–#105) high-speed, streamlined 4-6-4 "Baltic" (Hudson) type steam locomotives built by the American Locomotive Company (ALCO) in 1937–38 to haul the Milwaukee's Hiawatha express passenger trains.
 Following on from the success of the road's class "A" 4-4-2s, the F7s allowed the road to haul heavier trains on the popular Chicago–Twin Cities routes.

 The F7s are major contenders for the fastest steam locomotives ever built, as they ran at over 100 mph daily.
 One run in January 1941 recorded by a reporter for Trains magazine saw 110 mph achieved twice—in the midst of a heavy snowstorm.
 Baron Gérard Vuillet, a French railroading expert, once recorded a run between Chicago and Milwaukee where the locomotive reached 125 mph and sustained an average 120 mph for 4.5 mi.
 However, the British locomotive LNER Class A4 4468 Mallard is officially accepted to be the world's fastest, with a run recorded at 125.88 mph but authenticated at 126 mph in 1938.
-The Mallard run was slightly downhill and the locomotive broke down at the end of the run.

 The Milwaukee F7s are accepted as the fastest steam locomotives by a different measure—scheduled speed between stations.
 In 1939, shortly after they were introduced into passenger service, the Twin Cities Hiawatha schedule was modified such that the engines would need to run the 78.3 mi between Portage and Sparta, Wisconsin in 58 minutes—a start-to-stop average of 81 mph.

 In the late 1940s, the Milwaukee F7s were modified to equip an additional Mars Light above the original single highlight to further enhance the safety of daily highspeed operation.